What is a Child Development Associate (CDA) Credential?

 How do I apply and complete the process?

-- The application fee is $425 if completed online, or a $500 application fee is sent with your paper application.
+- The application fee is $425 if completed online, or a $500 application fee is sent with your paper application (the application fee is non-refundable and non-transferable).

-- Once the application is reviewed, you will receive notification from the Council for Professional Recognition.
+- Once the application is approved, you will receive your Ready to Schedule notice from the Council for Professional Recognition.

-- After receiving the notification, schedule your CDA verification visit with the specialist and schedule the CDA exam through Pearson VUE.
+- After receiving the notice, you can schedule your CDA verification visit with the specialist and the CDA exam through Pearson VUE.

 How do I renew?